 Storage for crude oil and refined products consists of field tank batteries, product bulk terminals, refinery tanks and holding tanks.
 Natural gas because of its large volumes and high pressure is generally stored underground until it is ready to be transported to market in depleted gas reservoirs, salt caverns and aquifers.

-Since oil and gas products may be owned by and traded between various parties during the movement of the products from the field, through various stages of transportation, storage and refining, some midstream oil and gas organizations are also involved in trading activities and may also be interested to learn more about ADRM's Energy Trading Solution Model.
+Since oil and gas products may be owned by and traded between various parties during the movement of the products from the field, through various stages of transportation, storage and refining, some midstream oil and gas organizations are also involved in trading activities and may also be interested to learn more about ADRM's Energy & Commodity Trading Solution Model.

 Those midstream oil and gas organizations that are also involved in downstream retail activities and may also be interested to learn more about ADRM's Oil & Gas Downstream data model set.